 Durability and Maintenance Design

-Sidewalk and mixed-surface work is hard on equipment.
-Curbs, uneven concrete, expansion joints, and hidden obstacles create constant impact points that lead to cracked welds, bent components, and mid-season repairs on traditional plows.
+Snow removal is hard on equipment.
+Curbs, uneven concrete, expansion joints, and hidden obstacles create constant impact points that lead to cracked welds, bent components, and mid-season repairs on traditional plows, even with a spring trip edge.

 The RazorBack was designed to reduce those failure points.